-Monitoring of nesting status was conducted at the Tom Gulch, Scotia Bluffs, Holmes Bluff, Shively Bluff, and Clapp Ridge sites as no timber operations were planned within the appropriate disturbance minimization buffers.
-South Runenburg was surveyed to determine nesting status and to seasonally restrict any timber operations within the buffers as required.
-During those surveys, a new nest in the territory (West Runenburg) was located by surveying the area for potential new nest ledges.
+Monitoring of nesting status only was conducted at the Tom Gulch, Scotia Bluffs, Holmes Bluff, Shively Bluff, and Clapp Ridge sites as no timber operations were planned within the appropriate disturbance minimization buffers.
+South and West Runenburg were surveyed to determine nesting status and to seasonally restrict any timber operations within the buffers as required.
 McCready Ridge was surveyed concurrent with operations per HCP requirements.
-Survey locations, dates, associated THPs, and status results for 2020 surveys are shown in Table 1.
+Survey locations, dates, associated THPs, and status results for 2021 surveys are shown in Table 1.